 During the Second World War, fictional media was widely used as a tool for buoying the spirit and raising support for the war effort against the Axis powers.
-Even kids were encouraged to rally behind America against the sinister forces of Germany, Italy and Japan.
+Even children were encouraged to rally behind America against the sinister forces of Germany, Italy and Japan.

 Captain Nazi: A wartime super-villain

 One way to keep the kids’ spirits up regarding the war was to create evil comic book characters that could serve as foils for already-established American heroes.

 Enter Captain Nazi, who first appeared in Master Comics #21, published by Fawcett Comics in December 1941 in order to face off against the superheroes Captain Marvel and Bulletman.
 Captain Nazi was instrumental in the creation of another new hero in the form of Captain Marvel Jr.

 Captain Marvel Jr. came on the scene after Captain Nazi killed his father for no apparent reason and crippled the soon-to-be Marvel Jr. in the attack.
 Captain Marvel provides the boy with some of his own powers and voilà — the Nazi super-villain has an archenemy.

 Captain Nazi was genetically altered into a superhuman by his scientist father in order to fight for the Nazi cause.
 His strength and stamina provided him with the ability to fight American superheroes.

 He also served in the Mister Mind’s Monster Society of Evil, along with Adolf Hitler and Benito Mussolini.

 Fawcett Comics continued to use Captain Nazi until December of 1943.
 DC comics revived the character in the 1970s, along with other Marvel characters.
 He was also re imagined in the 80s and 90s, and finally killed by Batman in 2006.